gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 - Request [approvals](#merge-request-approvals) from your managers (available in GitLab Enterprise Edition Starter)
 - [Squash and merge](#squash-and-merge) for a cleaner commit history (available in GitLab Enterprise Edition Starter)
 - Analyze the impact of your changes with [Code Quality reports](#code-quality-reports) (available in GitLab Enterprise Edition Starter)
+- Determine the performance impact of changes with [Browser Performance Testing](#browser-performance-testing) (available in GitLab Enterprise Edition Premium)

 ## Use cases